NetworkAutomation/jaidegui/docs/docs/usage.md

 | Ctrl+W | Clear Output | Clears the output area of all text |
 | Ctrl+R | Run Script | Executes the specified options and runs the script |
 | Ctrl+Q | Quit Jaide GUI | Exits the program |

+### Notes
+* 1) There are multiple ways to specify these pieces of information (Hostnames/IPs, op commands, shell commands, set commands).
+It can be a single instance, multiple in a quoted comma-separated list, or a filepath pointing to a file with one entry on each line.
+More information is in their respective detailed docs.
+* 2) Pipes are very powerful, and should be learned for advanced command usage in [Junos natively](http://www.juniper.net/techpubs/en_US/junos14.2/topics/concept/junos-cli-pipe-filter-functions-overview.html).
+Xpath filtering is an added feature of Jaide, and can be learned of in our [operational command guide](#TODO: operational command guide link).